LogoLogo

 Copy the code from "Step 1" and set up your console for performing your authentication process!

-If you wish to get code samples in other programming languages, please send us your request through our community support form.
+If you wish to get code samples in other programming languages, please send us your request through our

 Step 3 - Authentication